H.S. SOCCER: Bombardiers bust loose in blowout of Black Knights

 “That’s what happens when you score goals in the first quarter, things start to open up,” Attleboro coach Peter Pereira said of the Bombardiers owning a 3-0 lead by halftime.

-The Bombardiers (1-5-6) have had difficulty in finding the back of the opposing net, having scored just three goals over 880 minutes of competition going in for the second fewest in the league.
+The Bombardiers (1-5-6) have had difficulty in finding the back of the opposing net, having scored just three goals over 880 minutes of competition going into Monday for the second-fewest in the league.

 Vecchioli scored his hat trick goal in the 76th minute, taking a pass from Emilo Amaya on the left side and drilling a blast to the top right corner of the Stoughton net.